-Test configuration
+Test Configuration

-The test setup was based on the image R4p2\PIKEOS\MT\CMB\X86\S5400.iso and was run on an Intel x86-64 platform.
+The test setup was based on the image R4p2_PIKEOS_MT_CMB_X86_S6120.iso and was executed on an Intel x86-64 platform.
 The target system was connected to the development system via network for TFTP boot, and via serial line to receive the test output.
-The evaluator was provided the test framework of the developer, which allowed the automation of nearly all test phases, including test and TOE instance compilation, linking, upload to the target system, execution, and result observation.
+The evaluator was provided with the test framework of the developer, which allowed the automation of nearly all test phases, including test and TOE instance compilation, linking, upload to the target system, execution, and result observation.